STEP 1: PREP CLOTHES

 STEP 4: LOAD WASHER

-Load items into washer loosely and evenly around the tub, giving them room to move.
+Load items into the washer loosely and evenly around the tub, giving them room to move.

 When washing bulky single items like a rug or jacket, add a few extra items around the tub to balance the weight.